shadowed1/ChromeOS_PowerControl/README.md

 Thanks again to DennyL for the suggestions!`
 - 0.27: `Fixed bug with SleepControl not starting on boot.` <br> <br>
 - 0.28: `Fixed bug with GPUControl not applying user-preferred clockspeed on boot and refactored sections.
 Fixed version script for supporting base 10 values.` <br><br>
+- 0.29: `Improved ARM support for BatteryControl, PowerControl, and GPUControl.
+Removed requirement for entering GPU type and improved kHz conversion in GPUControl.
+Shortened arguments for PowerControl and FanControl.
+Fixed minor errors in SleepControl before its rewrite.` <br><br>
 __Acknowledgements:__

 - Thanks to WesBosch for helping me learn to make an installer: